-The accompanying financial statements of the Company have been prepared on a historical cost basis, except for financial assets at fair value through other comprehensive income (FVOCI) and available-for-sale (AFS) financial assets that are measured at fair value.
-The financial statements are presented in Philippine peso (\mathbb{P}), which is the Company's functional and presentation currency.
+The accompanying financial statements of the Company have been prepared on a historical cost basis, except for financial assets at fair value through other comprehensive income (FVOCI).
+The financial statements are presented in Philippine peso (P), which is the Company's functional and presentation currency.
 All values are rounded to the nearest peso unless otherwise stated.